 Before you put a ring on it, let’s make sure it fits!
-Keep reading for your all-in-one guide to ring sizing, including:
+Keep reading for your all-in-one guide to ring sizes, including:

-How to figure out her ring size (in secret or if she’s in on it)
+- How to figure out ring size in secret

 What do ring size numbers mean?